collective/lineage.themeselection/README.rst

 This package provides theme selection for Lineage subsites.

+In Plone we have ``plone.app.theming`` (aka Diazo theming) and the old CMF skins.
+Both are almost independent.

+lineage.themeselection adds a `lineage.registry <http://pypi.python.org/pypi/lineage.themeselection>`_
+local component containing the settings for the ``plone.app.theming`` based theme.
+An object tab appears for site-managers to configure the subsite theme.

-It adds a schema-extender and a subscriber to the before traverse event for theme switching, both on the ``IChildSite``.
+Additionally it adds a schema-extender to the ChildSite Folder adding a CMFSkin selection dropown to the settings tab under edit.

+On traversal skin is switched and a plone.browserlayer marker is put on the request.

 Installation
 ============